-The rehabilitative and treatment programs provided to offenders by the Texas Department of Criminal Justice (TDCJ) are a cooperative effort between the various divisions within the state correctional system and other entities involved in the rehabilitative process.
+The rehabilitative and treatment programs provided to offenders by the Texas Department of Criminal Justice (TDCJ) are a cooperative effort between the various divisions within the state correctional system, in addition to other entities involved in the rehabilitative process.
 The Rehabilitation Programs Division (RPD) manages the programmatic activities related to offender treatment.
 The RPD is responsible for ensuring all programs operate with consistency and quality in respect to planning, implementing and integrating the delivery of treatment programs across divisional lines.

-The RPD facilitates offender programs, coordinating with the Parole Division (PD), the Community Justice Assistance Division (CJAD), the Health Services Division (HSD), the Correctional Institutions Division (CID), the Reentry and Integration Division (RID), the Private Facility Contract Monitoring and Oversight Division (PFCMOD), the Windham School District (WSD), the Board of Pardons and Paroles (BPP), faith-based and community-based organizations, and volunteers to provide effective, evidence-based treatment services for offenders throughout the incarceration and supervision period.
+The RPD facilitates offender programs, coordinating with the Parole Division (PD), the Community Justice Assistance Division (CJAD), the Health Services Division (HSD), the Correctional Institutions Division (CID), the Reentry and Integration Division (RID), the Private Facility Contract Monitoring / Oversight Division (PFCMOD), the Windham School District (WSD), the Board of Pardons and Paroles (BPP), faith-based and community-based organizations, and volunteers to provide effective, evidence-based treatment services for offenders throughout the incarceration and supervision period.

-Offenders in prisons and state jails are placed in appropriate programs using a variety of methods to include assessments, an Individualized Treatment Plan which identifies a need for programming, and through a parole vote, known as FI-R, which indicates an offender may be released to parole upon successful completion of a particular program.
+Offenders in prisons and state jails are placed in appropriate programs in various ways i.e., the Individualized Treatment Plan which identifies a need for programming, or through a parole vote known as FI-R, which indicates an offender may be released to parole upon successful completion of a particular program.
 Offenders can also volunteer to participate in programs if they meet eligibility criteria and where space and time permit.